 Clinical trials are an important part of medicine and healthcare today, deciding which treatments we use to treat patients.
 Anyone involved in healthcare today must know the basics of running and interpreting clinical trial data.
-Written in an easy-to-understand style by authors who have considerable expertise and experience in both academia and industry, this book covers all of the basics of clinical trials, from legal and ethical issues to statistics, to patient recruitment and reporting results.
+Written in an easy-to-understand style by authors who have considerable expertise and experience in both academia and industry, Principles and Practice of Clinical Trial Medicine covers all of the basics of clinical trials, from legal and ethical issues to statistics, to patient recruitment and reporting results.

 Academic, industry, and government researchers in life and biomedical sciences